Annual Review of Neuroscience

 The Annual Review of Neuroscience is a peer-reviewed academic journal that publishes review articles relevant to neuroscience.
 In publication since 1978 by Annual Reviews, founding editor W. Maxwell Cowan led the editorial committee until his death in 2002.
-Botond Roska and Huda Y. Zoghbi are the current co-editors.
+Mary E. Hatten and Botond Roska are the current co-editors.
+As of 2023, it is being published as open access, under the Subscribe to Open model.

 History

 In 1975, the nonprofit publisher Annual Reviews had two meetings in New York to coincide with the annual meeting of the Society for Neuroscience.
 In the meetings, neuroscientists from the US and Canada concurred that it would be useful to establish a journal that published an annual volume of review articles relevant to neuroscience.
 The board of directors of Annual Reviews gave the final approval for the journal in early 1976, appointing the first editorial committee with W. Maxwell Cowan appointed editor.
 In April 1976 the editorial committee planned the first volume of the journal, which was published in 1978.
 As of 2021, it was published both in print and electronically.
 Some of its articles are available online in advance of the volume's publication date.